Cosmetic Dentistry

 Consultation and Shade Selection

-The dentist examines the teeth to be bonded and discusses your goals.
-A composite resin shade is selected to match your natural tooth color so the bonding blends.
+The dentist examines the teeth to be bonded and talks through your goals.
+We select a composite resin shade that matches your natural tooth color so the result blends.

 Surface Preparation